Chapter Two: Baby Horse

 Dan’s head tilted upwards.

-“Why?”, he asked once his face was at level with Ximena's.
+“Why?”, she asked once her face was at level with Ximena's.
 Ximena was quiet for a moment and then smiled.
 Ximena was funny like that.
 She had a cordiality and rosiness Dan had never felt before.
-But again, perhaps he did, but couldn’t remember.
+But again, perhaps she did, but couldn’t remember.

 “Well, your eyes are very dark like soil, so, I guess you must have experienced a lot of things with your eyes.
 Your hands are dark too”

-Dan looked down at his hands.
-Upon inspection, he noticed how fake they looked, as if they were carved out of wood.
+Dan looked down at her hands.
+Upon inspection, she noticed how fake they looked, as if they were carved out of wood.

 “I say ‘must have’ because I'm not really sure who you are or what you were doing before you came here”, Ximena added on.